 How does it end?

-I’m honestly not really sure yet.
-But I do know that I’m at a weight that I haven’t been in 25 years, and that’s more than good enough for me.
-Now I’m in a maintenance mode.
+I’m at a weight that I haven’t been in 25 years, and that’s more than good enough for me.
+Now I’m in a maintenance mode continuing to work on putting all of my new habits around food and stress to work every day.

 Negative thinking, stress eating, social pressure, and boredom eating don’t go away – ever.
 However, the goal is to learn to recognize them, and make better decisions.
 That’s one of the things I really liked about the lessons, it teaches you what things like stress eating are and how to have less stress in your life.
 You understand all of the things that lead you down the destructive health path and you are better equipped to make good decisions for yourself.